reiver/article-20250227/README.md

 For a society, the ability for an individual to _escape_ or not — seems to determine whether the the society is more _egalitarian_ or more _despotic_ in nature.

-The seems to also be true of _online societies_ — such as social-media.
+The also seems to be true of _online societies_ — such as social-media.

-Or, metaphorically speaking, as the Hermetic text said:
+Or, metaphorically speaking, as was said in a famous Hermetic text:

 > [ENGLISH]
 > That which is above is like to that which is below, and that which is below is like to that which is above.